-A will records your instructions on what should happen to your money, property and personal possessions after your death.
+A will records your instructions on what should happen to your money, property and assets after your death.
 A will makes it much easier for your affairs to be sorted out.

 If you don’t have a valid will when you die, everything will be split according to the law.
 This means your estate might not go where you want it to go.
 Sorting things out without a will can then become lengthy and stressful to resolve.

 Writing a will is especially important if you have a partner or family who are dependent on you financially.
-A valid will can potentially help reduce the amount of Inheritance Tax that might be payable on the value of your estate – which is the value of everything you own, including property and money.
+It is particularly important for future planning if there are possible Inheritance Tax implications – which is the value of everything you own, including property and money.

 If your family circumstances are simple and straightforward, making your will can be quite easy.
 If your situation or requirements are more complicated – for example, following a marriage or divorce, you’ll need to be more careful of how you plan your instructions.
 This is also important if you want to leave things to specific charities or people outside your immediate family.